bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- Rain
+- Cloudy
-- 94% humidity
+- 91% humidity
-- 6 mph wind
+- 8 mph wind
-- 100% cloud cover
+- 86% cloud cover
 - 50 AQI 🟩
-- 0.04 inches of rain in the past 24 hours
+- 0.05 inches of rain in the past 24 hours
-- 0.21 inches of rain expected in the next 72 hours
+- 0.26 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>